Bosses for Babies

 How This Boss Makes an Impact for Children in Florida

-At Habitat for Humanity Tampa Bay Gulfside, supporting families — both the ones they serve and the ones who serve with them — is core to their culture.
+At Habitat for Humanity Tampa Bay Gulfside, supporting families — both those they serve and the ones who serve alongside them — is at the core of their culture.

-Employees receive 25 days of paid time off each year, 18 paid holidays, and the week between Christmas and New Year’s.
-The organization covers 100% of employee health insurance premiums, with the option to add dependents at a reduced cost.
+Employees receive up to 25 days of paid time off each year, 18 paid holidays, which include the week between Christmas and New Year’s.
+The organization covers 100% of employee medical, dental, vision, life insurance and long term disability premiums.

-When employees expand their families through birth, adoption, or foster care placement, Habitat provides four weeks of paid parental leave for both full- and part-time staff.
+When employees expand their families through birth, adoption, or foster care placement, Habitat provides four weeks at 40 hrs per week of paid parental leave for both full- and part-time staff.
 Benefits continue at the same rate during that time, and leaders work with returning parents to create flexible, graduated return-to-work schedules.
 Private space and paid break time are provided for nursing mothers for up to one year after birth.

-Additional benefits include $1,000-per-semester childcare reimbursement, tuition reimbursement, 401(k) match, and a new sabbatical program for 10- and 15-year employees — reflecting Habitat’s belief that strong families build strong communities.
+Additional benefits include $1,000-per-semester childcare reimbursement and $1,000 per semester tuition reimbursement, 100% 401(k) match on the first 4%, and a new sabbatical program of 1 month and 2 months for 10- and 15-year employees respectively— reflecting Habitat’s belief that strong families build strong communities.

 Bio